psychemedia/finn-resources/src/includes/lay_oisin_d_comyn.md

 And let t hree neighs out of him aloud.

 39\.
 When Fionn and the Fiann saw
-The steed hastily in the journey ,
+The steed hastily in the journey,
 Turning his) face on the mighty sea
 They let three shouts of weeping and grief.

 40\.
-F.— " O Oisin," says Fionn slowly, weakly,
+F.— "O Oisin," says Fionn slowly, weakly,
-" It is) my [own] grief thou (to be) going from me,
+"It is) my [own] grief thou (to be) going from me,
 And without expectation with me again of thy coming,
 Back to me under (*in*) full victory."